 PLEASE NOTE: THE CREATIVITY CAROUSEL IS CURRENTLY CLOSED

-FOR A PLANNED RESTORATION THROUGH APRIL, 2014.
+FOR A PLANNED REPAIR THROUGH APRIL, 2014.

 The historic carousel, hand-carved by craftsman Charles Looff in 1906 will be undergoing scheduled improvements now through April, 2014.

 This multi-month restoration requires a meticulous disassembling and rebuilding of the carousel, as well as creating new parts to replace the 100-year-old originals that are not available in stores.
 A team that specializes in carousel restoration will be replacing major structural elements, as well as restoring its menagerie of 65 animals over the next several months.